 Regular transportation attempts to arrive at every bus stop on time.
 Due to the variances between individual clocks, weather, and traffic conditions, students are asked to arrive at the bus stop 5 minutes prior to the scheduled pickup time, and wait 5 minutes after the scheduled pickup time prior to contacting Transportation to determine the location of the bus.
-Also, parents are encouraged to utilize the SAFE STOP app that will be available in September to get estimated arrival times to their stop.
+Also, parents are encouraged to utilize the SAFE STOP app to get estimated arrival times to their stop.

 Buses will load students and depart the stop.
 Regular Ed buses cannot wait at the bus stop for students.
 They must make their stop and proceed immediately if no students are present at the stop.
 Upon loading at the campus, students are expected to proceed immediately to the buses.
 Campus administration releases the buses from the campus.
 Bus drivers are instructed not to stop or open the door for late students and/or parents because of safety concerns.

 Bus routes are created to enhance student safety while maximizing route efficiency.
 Route efficiency is the effort to minimize the length of time all of our students are on a "Home to School" bus.
-BCISD has a goal to not pickup any student prior to 6:00 a.m., and to have all ACE students home by 7:00 p.m.
+BCISD has a goal to not pickup any student prior to 6:00 a.m.
 Group stops assist greatly in helping us reach this goal.

 Students with bus stops on a major roadway (Including, but not limited to the following: Hwy 29, Hwy 281, Hwy 183, FM 963, FM 243, FM 1174, RR 261) are expected to stand a minimum of 50 feet from the roadway, if possible.
 It is the parent’s responsibility to supervise their children until they are safely on the bus, and to supervise them when they depart the bus in the afternoon.
 Stops are not placed in dead-end streets to minimize bus accidents while backing (Backing is a very dangerous maneuver for a school bus).
 Stops are spread as far apart as criteria will allow in order to help decrease the number of stops each bus will make on its route; thus minimizing riding time for the students.